You can’t put all your eggs in one basket anymore.

 3. It’s Easy to Misunderstand Cross-Channel Marketing

-You may not need to use all channels, as in bonafide omnichannel marketing, but you should definitely look to adopt a cross-channel strategy.
+You may not need to use all channels, as in bonafide omnichannel marketing, but you should definitely look to adopt a cross channel marketing strategy.

 According to Google, “About 85% of online shoppers start a purchase on one device and finish on another.”

 By jumping on the trend, you can create a better online experience across the board.
 It will be one that is more integrated, and more user-friendly.